dadoonet/fscrawler/README.md

 It might occur that one or more existing Tika parsers do not provide the intended information, or just do not exist.
 This setting allows to use a custom parser instead.
 The parsers must be provided as a .jar, but does not need to be on any classpath.
 Note that this is an array.
-Here an example for just one
+Here an example for just one:

 ```json
 {